CIRSE Registry for SIR-Spheres Therapy

 Patient enrolment

 As of December 31, 2019 data collection has been completed.
-1,027 patients have been included in the study, representing 8 countries and 27 hospitals.
-Patients have been followed up for 24 months.
-Data is now under review by the Steering Committee.
-Publications can be expected in the third quarter of 2020.
+1,036 patients were included in the study, representing 8 countries and 27 hospitals, of which 1,027 were included in the analysis.

 Outcomes